brack3t/Djrill/docs/usage/sending_mail.rst

         message.metadata = {'customer': customer.id, 'order': order.reference_number}

+    Mandrill restricts metadata keys to alphanumeric characters and underscore, and metadata values to numbers, strings, boolean values, and None (null).

 .. attribute:: recipient_metadata

     ``dict``: per-recipient metadata values.
 Keys are the recipient email addresses, and values are dicts of metadata for each recipient (similar to :attr:`merge_vars`)

+    Mandrill restricts metadata keys to alphanumeric characters and underscore, and metadata values to numbers, strings, boolean values, and None (null).

 .. attribute:: async